• Skip to primary navigation

 Recipe Tips and Tricks

-• Low and Slow: Resist the urge to peek or stir the pot while it's in the oven.
-Low and slow braising allows the flavors to meld beautifully and the collagen in the meat to break down, resulting in melt-in-your-mouth tenderness.
+• Low and Slow is Key: Resist the urge to peek while the pot is in the oven.
+This allows the collagen to break down for maximum tenderness.

 • Guinness and Kerrygold Irish Mac & Cheese